Setting up your computers

 C / CR - how many contacts the agents have made - C is the total number and CR is the percentage of all connects that became contacts.
 Your account can be configured to specify which call dispositions are counted as contacts; the default setup is to count any yes-no-undecided-refused response to the first question as a contact.

 D / %D - dropped calls.
-These are calls that were connected to a person on the line, but there were no agents available to take the call, so the dialer had to hang up the call.
+These are calls that were connected to a person on the line, but there were no agents available to take the call, so the system had to hang up the call.
 A small number of dropped calls is normal, but these calls are a wasted opportunity and annoying to the people on the receiving end.

 Total - this is the total number of calls dialed since the campaign was started for this session.